arbor-sim/arbor/doc/labels.rst

   :align: center

   **Left**: Segments of the sample morphology, colored according to tags: soma (tag 1, red), axon (tag 2, gray), dendrites (tag 3, blue).
-  **Right**: Branches of the sample morphology.
+  **Right**: The 6 branches of the morphology with their branch ids.

 Branch 0 contains the soma, which is modelled as a cylinder of length and diameter 4 μm, and the first branch of the dendritic tree which has a radius of 0.75 μm, and is attached to the distal end of the soma.
-The other branches in the dendritic tree have the following properties: branch 1 tapers from 0.4 to 0.2 μm; branch 2 has radius 0.5 μm;
+The other branches in the dendritic tree have the following properties: branch 1 tapers from 0.4 to 0.2 μm; branch 2 has a constant radius of 0.5 μm;
 and branches 3 and 4 taper from 0.5 to 0.2 μm.
-The axon is a single branch, composed of two cable segments: a tapering axon hillock attached to the proximal end of the soma, and the start of the axon proper with radius 0.4 μm.
+Branch 5 is the axon, composed of two cable segments: an axon hillock with a radius that tapers from 4 μm to 0.4 μm attached to the proximal end of the soma; and the start of the axon proper with radius 0.4 μm.

 Label Types
 ------------